alexbihary/knockout-router/README.md

 ## ToDo

+* Combine knockout-history.js and knockout-router.js into a single file
 * Add ability for router binding to empty its contents when a route does not match
 * Add observable property to notify when nagivating. (for progress bars/spinners)
 * Use the `visible` binding for toggling `route` bounded elements